Formatting text: Dos and (mostly) don’ts ▼

 Rule #1: DON’T

 Do as little as possible.
-Except for italics and underline, almost all formatting and styles in an author’s ms must be undone by the typographer.
+Except for italics, almost all formatting and styles in an author’s ms must be undone by the typographer.

 Plain and simple.
 Keep the formatting as plain as possible and the use of word-processing styles, style-sheets, and special effects minimal.
 Think “typewriter,” not word processor.

 Fonts.
-Use the same font throughout unless non-western characters or special symbols require a special font.
+Use the same font throughout unless symbols or non-western characters require a special font.
 Unicode fonts are always preferred and sometimes required (see details with "Submitting Manuscripts").

 Italics.
 Indicate italicized words either as italics or underline — merely be consistent.